Trove Of Fossils Discovered In Mokelumne River Watershed Near Valley Springs

 Officials are also working on an official geochronology study to date the terrain more precisely.

 “This new find is highly significant for both the sheer volume and diversity of the fossils,” said Dr. Russell Shapiro, Professor of the CSU Chico Department of Geological and Environmental Sciences and a lead scientist on this discovery.
 “This was a profound juncture in time when land animals evolved as forestland shifted to grassland.
-The partnership with EBMUD allows our students – the next generation of field scientists – an invaluable, first-hand experience from the discovery site to the preparation and the protection of these amazing fossils.”MORE NEWS: New Science Spurs New Investments In Cold Cases Across Sacramento Region
+The partnership with EBMUD allows our students – the next generation of field scientists – an invaluable, first-hand experience from the discovery site to the preparation and the protection of these amazing fossils.”MORE NEWS: River Cats' Drew Robinson, Suicide Survivor, Talks Mental Health At First Home Game

 Experts say there aren’t too many fossil deposits found in California, so this find is significant.
 But if you’re hoping to check it out in person, you won’t have much luck.
 The public is not allowed at the dig site.